SmallSatelliteResearchLaboratoryUGA/SmallSatelliteResearchLaboratoryUGA.github.io/README.md

 ## Editing HTML
 The raw html of each page can also be edited.
 You will find these in the root directory.

-**Jekyll**
+**Jekyll**:
 This website has a special `_config.yml` file used to customize the build for our gh pages site.
 Currently, this file is used to update the biannual lab application link, but feel free to explore more configurations [here](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll)

 # smallsat.uga.edu
-When the dev branch recieves a new commit the site will update and deploy automatically
+When the development branch recieves a new commit the site will update and deploy automatically

 # Local Deploying, Programming, and Testing
 if node and npm is not installed do that. the best way, i've found do this is first installing npm, then from that install n, then from that install node